dm82m/hass-Deltasol-KM2/info.md

 Component uses webservice to get all the sensor data from the Deltasol KM2 and makes it available in [Home Assistant](https://home-assistant.io/).

 I want to give special credits to @erikkastelec - my plugin is mainly based on the plugin he created!
-Thanks you for your work man!
+Thank you for your work man!

 ## Installation